Best Practices for Recovering Data from a NAS Qsan XCubeSAN XS3326 RAID Array Failure

 However, it's important to note that the success rate of data retrieval also depends on the nature and severity of the data loss situation.
 In some cases, if the data is severely damaged or overwritten, even specialized software or services may not be able to recover all the data.
 Therefore, it is always recommended to consult with professional data recovery experts or use reliable and reputable data recovery software specifically designed for NAS devices to maximize the chances of successful data retrieval.

-Although NAS XCubeSAN XS3326 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS3326 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view